Case Studies Amazon

 Virginia committed $1.1 billion to more than double the annual number of graduates in computer science with bachelor’s and master’s degrees in computer science and related fields, ultimately resulting in more than 32,000 additional graduates in excess of current levels.
 This pipeline will benefit not only Amazon, but also represents a critical source of tech talent for hundreds of existing Virginia employers, such as Alarm.com, Appian, Capital One, CGI, and Northrop Grumman.

-Fourteen Virginia universities will share state funding over the next two decades for the expansion of their degree programs and construction of new facilities, training the next generation of tech talent in the Commonwealth.
+Fifteen Virginia universities will share state funding over the next two decades for the expansion of their degree programs and construction of new facilities, training the next generation of tech talent in the Commonwealth.
 The investment is a multi-pronged approach, providing performance-based assessments for bachelor’s and master’s degrees, supporting the associate’s tech degree pipeline in community colleges, and investing $50 million over 20 years in K-12 STEM education and internship programming to connect students to tech jobs, fueling a robust talent pipeline for years to come.

-Rendering of Virginia Tech's Innovation Campus, Alexandria
+Virginia Tech Innovation Campus, Arlington

 TTIP will also position communities across the Commonwealth for healthier, more diversified economic growth.
 In addition to the 25,000 direct jobs Amazon will create, the Commonwealth estimates the creation of more than 22,000 permanent, direct and indirect jobs in Virginia.
-Roughly half of the employment is expected to be in tech positions, with a particular focus on software development, engineering, machine learning and artificial intelligence, user experience design and user interface design.
+Roughly half of the employment is expected to be in tech positions, with a particular focus on software development, engineering, machine learning and artificial intelligence, user experience design, and user interface design.

 Tracking HQ2 Progress